ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection to help the system choose an appropriate transport.
 The system will only actually set those protocol properties that are actually supported by the chosen transport protocol.
-These property all apply to Connections and Connection groups.
+These properties all apply to Connections and Connection groups.
 The default settings of these properties depends on the chosen protocol and on the system configuration.